 Thus as a student pilot, you can fly long cross-country flights without becoming tired.

 This headset comes with gel ear seals which perform very well to cancel the outside noise of a propeller aircraft.

 The price tag is almost 400 USD for this passive headset.

-400 USD sounds like a lot for a PNR headset compared to the headsets mentioned above.
+400 USD sound like a lot for a PNR headset compared to the above-mentioned headsets.
 David Clark is a pioneer in the aviation headset industry.
 So I suppose the brand value plays a role in the pricing.